 Advanced applications like the Interactive Metronome were designed to improve timing abilities in key areas of the frontal lobes of your brain that govern your ability to react appropriately to stimulation coming from your environment (i.e. sight, sound, etc.).
 Training your brain’s ability to react to various types of stimulation, and to block other types out.
 Can significantly speed up your reaction time and overall accuracy of thought and movement.

 3) Do I want to improve my focus?

-Focus, Flow, Concentration, The Zone… whatever you prefer to call it… is one of the most complicated of all brain abilities, and very likely the most crucial brain function when it comes to success at sports.
+Focus, Flow, Concentration, The Zone… whatever you prefer to call it… is one of the most complicated of all brain abilities, and very likely the most crucial brain function.
+When it comes to success at sports.
 Many abilities come together to create focus, most notably vision combined with your brain’s attention network.
-These abilities CAN be trained to achieve higher levels of concentration and attention.
+These abilities CAN be training to achieve higher levels of concentration and attention.
 This is what creates the effortless focus on the task at hand – The Zone – that most athletes crave.

 4) Do I want to outsmart my competition?